 Short-term capital gains tax: If you’ve held your cryptocurrency for less than a year, your disposals will be subject to short-term capital gains tax.
 For tax purposes, this is treated the same as ordinary income and can range from 10% - 37% depending on your income level.
-VIDEO How much tax do I pay on my crypto capital gains?
+VIDEO What tax rate will I pay on cryptocurrency?

 The tax rate you pay on cryptocurrency varies depending on several factors, including your income level and how long you held your crypto.